 However, there’s a fine line that separates these two outstanding guitar.
 We will discuss more about it in this post.
-And most importantly, in a battle between Yamaha FS800 vs FG800 – who wins?
+And most importantly, in a battle between Yamaha FS800 vs Yamaha FG800 – who wins?
 Let’s get started.

 Both guitars are made from the same materials.
 Each acoustic guitar has the same solid sitka spruce top, nato back and sides, rosewood fingerboard, rosewood bridge and diecast tuners.

-The main difference between this two guitars is – the size.
+The main difference between this two acoustic guitars is – the size.

 The Yamaha FS800(“FS” stands for Folk-Small) has a body dimension of 19.1 x 41.6 x 6 inches, while the Yamaha FG800(“FG” stands for Folk Guitar) 20.7 x 42.5 x 6.1 inches.